Select Location

 protective

 Do not consume Abirapro 250 mg tablet in case of liver disease.
-Consult your doctor immediately.
+Consult your doctor first.

 Try not to miss any dose of Abirapro 250 mg tablet.
 In case you missed it, do not overdose.
 Follow the regular schedule and consult your doctor immediately.